-Let’s face it: paying rent sucks.
+Let’s face it: paying rent sucks and learning how to make money fast is tough.
 We’re forced to hand over our hard earned cash to our landlords the first of every month.
 It’s a constant reminder that we are too poor to buy a house and too young to understand the inner workings of the economy.

 I was gonna put a down payment on a house last year but then I spent $44,000 on avocado toast https://t.co/SvSEisua71